efuzy/efuzy/docs/src/pages/vue-components/stepper.md

 <doc-example title="Dark" file="QStepper/Dark" />

-Starting with Quasar v1.9.13+, you can use the `header-class` prop to apply any CSS class(es) to the header.
+Starting with Efuzy v1.9.13+, you can use the `header-class` prop to apply any CSS class(es) to the header.
 In the example below, we are applying bolded text:

 <doc-example title="Header Class" file="QStepper/HeaderClass" />